alitapan/backtracking/README.md

 - N-Queens
 - Sudoku

-You can run the puzzles in Gitpod, a free online dev environment for GitHub:
+You can run the puzzles in Gitpod, a free online development environment for GitHub:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/alitapan/backtracking)